Cancer Misdiagnosis FAQs

 Cancer misdiagnosis claims are complex cases, and you need an attorney to help you comply with the statute of limitations, understand your rights, negotiate with the medical malpractice insurer and bring your case to court if necessary.

 At the Law Offices of Scott C. Gottlieb & Associates, LLP, our Rochester malpractice lawyers are ready to help you.
-Call us now at (585) 546-8120 or 1-800-TALK-LAW or contact us via our online contact form.
+Call us now at 800-TALK-LAW (800-825-5529) or contact us via our online contact form.
 All calls and inquiries receive a response the same day, usually within one hour.
 There is no cost for a case review.

 If a close relative died as a result of a cancer misdiagnosis, you may be able to bring a wrongful death claim.
 These claims can be brought by close family members including spouses, children and parents of minor children.
 A wrongful death claim might allow you to obtain compensation for the loss of services as well as for the financial support that the deceased would have provided to your family if the untimely death had not occurred.